Indian Institute of Management Calcutta: Carpe Diem

 Carpe Diem is the annual cultural fest organised by the students of IIM Calcutta.
-It's usually held over a 3-day weekend in February and attracts participation from colleges and schools across India.
+It is usually held over a 3-day weekend in February and attracts participation from colleges and schools across India.
 It is the largest B-School Cultural Fest in Eastern India.
 In 2013, it had over 12,000 participants from 100+ colleges.

 The major regular events at Carpe Diem are: